biomejs/biome/website/src/content/docs/linter/rules/use-aria-activedescendant-with-tabindex.md

 Enforce that `tabIndex` is assigned to non-interactive HTML elements with `aria-activedescendant`.

-`aria-activedescendant` is used to manage to focus within a [composite widget].
+`aria-activedescendant` is used to manage to focus within a [composite widget](https://www.w3.org/TR/wai-aria/#composite).
 The element with the attribute `aria-activedescendant` retains the active document focus.

 It indicates which of its child elements has a secondary focus by assigning the ID of that